amarya98/College-Debt-Analysis-R/README.md

 ## The Verdict

 From my analysis, I found that there was a weak relationship between the amount of debt acquired and the salary after graduation.
-I built a linear regression model to better understand the median salary earned and amount of debt had by graduation.

 <img width="550" alt="Screen Shot 2021-10-27 at 2 55 23 PM" src="https://user-images.githubusercontent.com/84459190/139129093-b6815858-ed53-4bb5-aa98-7e837b0fd33b.png">

-The R-squared of 0.17 means that 17% of the variation in salary can be explained by a linear model on debt.
-Said another way, a large amount of debt taken on does NOT correlate with a higher salary 10 years after graduation:
+I built a linear regression model to better understand the median salary earned and amount of debt had by graduation:

 ``
 college_model <- lm(MD_EARN_WNE_P10 ~ GRAD_DEBT_MDN, data = college_reduced)
 ``

+The R-squared of 0.17 means that 17% of the variation in salary can be explained by a linear model on debt.
+Said another way, a large amount of debt taken on does NOT correlate with a higher salary 10 years after graduation:

 ``
 glance(college_model)